 What to do if you are pulled over for dui/dwi

 It’s a frightening moment: you’re driving home from dinner and drinks when suddenly you see flashing lights and hear a siren behind you.
 Even under the best of circumstances, an encounter with law enforcement can be nerve-wracking.
 What should you do when you’re pulled over after having a few drinks?
-Here are a few things you should know as articulated by a DUI and DWI lawyer Waco TX trusts:
+Here are a few things you should know as articulated by a DUI and DWI lawyer Phoenix trusts:

 1. You Don’t Have to Answer (Most) Questions